Icinga/icinga2/doc/3-monitoring-basics.md

 * Network services (HTTP, SMTP, SNMP, SSH, etc.)
 * Printers
-* Switches / Routers
+* Switches / routers
-* Temperature Sensors
+* Temperature sensors
 * Other local or network-accessible services

 Host objects provide a mechanism to group services that are running